Eastern Business Systems "Marketeer": User Manual

 Often when you need to send a quick letter or mailshot, one of the letters you use regularly is almost right, but not quite.
 In this case, get the letter that is almost right into the text window as if you were going to edit it, then press the F2-DUPL key.
 This places a copy of the letter concerned into the next spare position in the letter library and then automatically goes to that position so that the letter text displayed in the text window is now the copy which you can edit into the variant you require.
 Its title is automatically set in the Library List the same as the one it was copied from prefixed with an '&'.

 Before you leave MARKETEER'S Letter Writer, you might like to delete all our sample paragraphs to make room for the future paragraphs of other sales letters.
-However, please bear in mind that perhaps some of your colleagues may also wish to go through these exercises.
+But please bear in mind that perhaps some of your colleagues may also wish to go through these exercises.
 If so, you had better leave them on file for the time being.

 The width of the text galley as displayed on the screen and printed in the finished letter, and the maximum number of lines allowed in a printed sales letter can be adjusted separately using Item 4.
 Please select Item 4.
 The values shown are those we have set up.
 They are what are normally the most suitable.
 However, you may change them if you wish by following the instructions on the screen.